And an hour two Sean Hannity show, 800-941-Sean, our number, if you want to be a part of the program.

 It is.

-Uh I know you've been on both sides of this, both as a judge and a prosecutor.
+I know you've been on both sides of this, both as a judge and a prosecutor.

-Uh I I can I've been listening to your commentary.
+I've been listening to your commentary.

 You've been dead on accurate.

-But this case in particular is a study in how the left progressives can make a decision that they are going to take a president, former president, and future president, as far as I'm concerned, and try to destroy him in a kangaroo court, and it is offensive to me.
+But this case in particular is a study in how the left progressives can make a decision that they are going to take a president, former president, and future president, as far as I'm concerned, and try to destroy him in a kangaroo court.

 You know, people can report on this stuff, but I lived this for 32 years, Sean.

-And when a witness comes in, Robert Costello, who was about as credible as I've ever seen, and tries to at least put truth to the lie of Michael Cohen about an essential element of the case, and that is whether or not Donald Trump did anything wrong at a time when Michael Cohen had anything everything to lose, uh the truth is that there was nothing, and the judge would not allow it.
+And when a witness comes in, Robert Costello, who is about as credible as I've ever seen, and tries to at least put truth to the lie of Michael Cohen about an essential element of the case, and that is whether or not Donald Trump did anything wrong at a time when Michael Cohen had everything to lose, the truth is that there was nothing, and the judge would not allow it.

 Every time Costello spoke before he was even finished, the prosecution would object to the defense witness, and it would be sustained by the judge.

-So today, when Robert Costello is cross-examined by the prosecution, this defense witness for uh President Trump, what happens is any objection is overruled.
+So today, when Robert Costello is cross-examined by the prosecution, this defense witness for President Trump, what happens is any objection is overruled.

-I mean, the the contrast is stunning.
+I mean, the contrast is stunning.

-On the one hand, you've got it started from the get-go.
+On the one hand, you've got, it started from the get-go.

-You got the you want how do you interpret that?
+How do you interpret that?

 What do you think happened?